RT07A - Lower Huantan

 The conductivity readings at this site (180-185 µS/cm) are as expected for a sub-catchment.

-pH readings of 8.52 in November 2019, is as expected.
+Average pH readings of approximately 8.5 in November are as expected.
 At these levels the alkalinity of the river is highly suitable for aquatic life and indicative of clean water.
-The July data requires confirmation.

 Site T7a lies in the Rio Huantan valley at 2572m asl and just above the confluence with the Rio Canete.
 It is located in the upper sub-tropics, above the settlement of Tinco in a picturesque valley.
 The valley at this point is very narrow with a pronounced v-shaped profile and steep river cliffs cut down through highly fractured strata.
 Bed load in the river channel is comprised of rocks predominantly with huge boulders.
 River flow in the Rio Huantan is year-round and delivers a significant proportion of river discharge at this point in the catchment.